 - Practical steps let recruiters use AI without breaching GDPR in AI Recruitment.

-Why GDPR in AI Recruitment matters
+Why GDPR Compliance Matters in AI-Driven Recruitment

 GDPR protects individual rights and sets strict requirements for personal data use.
 Recruitment uses sensitive personal information at scale.
 When you add AI-driven decisions, risk and scrutiny rise.
 Non compliance can lead to fines, reputational damage, and loss of candidate trust.
 Practical compliance also improves hiring quality by ensuring fairness, transparency, and accountability.

-Key GDPR Principles for AI Recruitment
+Core GDPR Principles That Apply to AI Recruitment

 - Lawfulness, fairness and transparency: Be clear which lawful basis you rely on and tell candidates how AI is used.